google/cluster-insight/README.md

 `./cluster-insight/install/cluster-insight-setup.sh [<path/to/kubernetes>]`, where the optional `<path/to/kubernetes>` is the path to your kubernetes binary directory.

 The installation script starts the cluster-insight service and two replication controllers, one for the master and one for the minions.
 By default, the master replication controller runs one replica, and the minion replication controller runs a replica for every node in the cluster.
-Both replications controllers pull the latest version of the cluster-insight container image from Docker Hub when necessary.
+Both replications controllers pull the latest released version of the cluster-insight container image from Docker Hub when necessary.

 ### Behind the scenes: released image tags

 The Cluster-Insight images on Docker Hub are tagged by the date they were built.
-For example, the tag may be `2015-07-01` for the image built on
+For example, the tag is `2015-07-01` for the image built on
 July 1st, 2015.
 The template files in `./cluster-insight/install/cluster-insight-{master,minion}-controller.yaml` mention the latest released image by its tag.
 We will update the image tag in these template files whenever we push a new released image to Docker Hub.